How you plan today will determine

 Planning a Family?

 Just a heads up: the financial responsibility arrives even before the baby does!
-So you need life insurance, regardless of whether you're trying to get pregnant, pregnant or a new parent.
-Life insurance will be the single most important purchase you make to secure your child's financial future.
+You need life insurance, whether you’re trying to get pregnant, currently are pregnant or a new parent.
+Life insurance will be the single most important purchase you make to secure your child’s financial future.

 Married couples share everything, right?
-You now have a partner that shares everything.
-Right?
-This partnership means you depend on each other emotionally and financially and requires that you both have a financial plan that includes life insurance.
+This partnership means you depend on each other both emotionally and financially.
+You both need a financial plan that includes life insurance.
 Make sure that both of you have enough life insurance to cover the loss of your individual financial contributions if one of you were to die unexpectedly.

 So, you’ve finally bought your own home.
-It’s a big step and a big financial responsibility. , Do you have a plan to cover the cost of the mortgage if something were to happen to you or your spouse?
-If you died today, would your surviving spouse or family members have the means to cover the cost of your mortgage or even pay it off completely, while having enough to cover other expenses like maintenance, utilities, unexpected repairs and property taxes?
+It’s a big step and a big financial responsibility.
+Do you have a plan to cover the cost of the mortgage if something were to happen to you or your spouse?
+If you died today, would your surviving spouse or family members have the means to cover the cost of your mortgage or even pay it off completely?
+What about other expenses like maintenance, utilities, unexpected repairs and property taxes?
 A well-thought-out life insurance plan would allow them to keep the house you bought together.

 The Debt Factor

 When your life is running on credit, it increases the need for life insurance.
-Whether it's old debt, new debt or upcoming debt, you need a life insurance policy that will cover outstanding balances, especially if a loved one is a co-responsible party on a loan, credit card, etc. Make sure when you're creating your overall financial plan, debt management and life insurance is a large part of it.
+You need a life insurance policy that will cover outstanding balances, especially if a loved one is a co-responsible party on a loan, credit card, etc. When you’re creating your debt management plan, make life insurance a part of it.

-Finally got that much-awaited promotion?
+Finally got that promotion you’ve been hoping for?
 Congratulations!
-But when your income increases, so does your need for life insurance.
+Keep in mind, when your income increases, so does your need for life insurance.
 Why?
 Because when you have more money coming in, you tend to spend more.
-Additional life insurance coverage will allow your family to maintain their new financial situation and standard of living.
+Additional life insurance coverage will allow your family to maintain their new standard of living.
 Remember, experts suggest having a life insurance policy that is 10 to 20 times your annual salary.

 Caring for Aging Parents

-It''s your turn to take care of your aging parents.
-If your parents live to the age of 65, according to the Social Security Office there’s a good chance that your mother will live to the age of 86 and your father will live to the age of 84.
-Will they be able to take care of themselves or will they need you to help care for them?
-If you are financially responsible for them, think about how they would survive financially if you died prematurely.
+It’s your turn to take care of your aging parents.
+There’s a good chance that they’ll live into their mid-80s.
+Will they be able to take care of themselves financially or will they need you to chip in?
+Think about what would happen if you died prematurely.
 Healthcare, housing or long term care – make sure these expenses are calculated into the total face value of your life insurance policy.

 Yes, life insurance can take care of your business, too.
 That’s why it is important to reevaluate your life insurance policy every time your business goes through a phase of change (becoming more profitable, acquiring more debt, hiring employees at key positions, etc.).